8 Steps: What to Expect During the Adoption Home Study Process

 Like many families, you might feel a little nervous about the home visit.
 You are not alone and we are here to help!
 Learn how to prepare for your home study visit with tips from our nationwide team of providers.

-If required, the social worker will schedule your second home visit in order to conduct another interview session with your family.
+If required, the adoptive home study provider will schedule your second home visit in order to conduct another interview session with your family.

 Step Six: Home Study Review